-For the 2016-17 academic year (the academic year begins in May), our prices per credit hour range from \$355 to \$470 for undergraduate online and professional studies courses, \$330 to \$630 for graduate online courses, \$640 for doctoral online programs, and \$688 for undergraduate courses for ground students.
+For the 2017-18 academic year (the academic year begins in May), our prices per credit hour range from \$355 to \$470 for undergraduate online and professional studies courses, \$330 to \$630 for graduate online courses, \$640 for doctoral online programs, and \$688 for undergraduate courses for ground students.
 For our active duty military and active reserve online and professional studies students, our prices per credit hour are \$250 for undergraduate, \$400 for graduate courses and \$608 for doctoral courses.
 The overall price of each course varies based upon the number of credit hours per course (with most courses representing four credit hours), the degree level of the program, and the discipline.
 In addition, we charge a fixed \$8,250 "block tuition" for undergraduate ground students taking between 12 and 18 credit hours per semester, with an additional \$688 per credit hour for credits in excess of 18.
 A traditional undergraduate degree typically requires a minimum of 120 credit hours.
 The minimum number of credit hours required for a master's degree and overall cost for such a degree varies by program, although such programs typically require approximately 36 credit hours.
-The doctoral program requires approximately 60 credit hours and on average, doctoral students who graduated during the 2014-2015 academic year required 5.25 dissertation continuation courses to complete their degree.
-The University did not raise tuition in any of our programs for our 2016-2017 academic year and has not raised tuition for its traditional ground programs in eight years.
+The doctoral program requires approximately 60 credit hours and since program inception, on average, doctoral students who graduated required 5.2 dissertation continuation courses to complete their degree.
+The University did not raise tuition for any of its programs for its 2016-2017 and 2017-2018 academic years and has not raised tuition for its traditional ground programs in nine years.

 Based on current tuition rates, tuition for a full program would generally equate to between \$15,450 and \$37,000 for an online master's program, between \$42,600 and \$56,400 for a full four-year online bachelor's program, approximately \$66,000 for a full four-year bachelor's program taken on our ground campus, and \$48,000 for a full doctoral program including five dissertation continuation courses.
 Students requiring dissertation continuation courses in excess of five are only charged \$500 per course.
 The tuition amounts referred to above assume no reductions for transfer credits or scholarships, which many of our students utilize to reduce their total program costs.
-For example, the average student on our ground traditional campus will pay approximately \$8,600 in tuition in the 2016-17 school year after scholarships.
-Thus, based on the number of transfer credits and the scholarships they receive it is likely that a student will pay less than \$35,000 in tuition for a bachelor's degree on our ground campus.
-For the fiscal years ended December 31, 2016, 2015 and 2014, our revenue was reduced by approximately \$179.2 million, \$163.9 million and \$140.0 million, respectively, as a result of scholarships that we offered to our students.
-The increase in scholarships reflects our increasing use of academic scholarships, to attract high performing students to our ground traditional campus.
+For example, the average student on our ground traditional campus will pay approximately \$8,700 in tuition for the 2017-18 school year after scholarships.
+Thus, based on the number of transfer credits and the scholarships a student receives it is likely that a student will pay less than \$35,000 in tuition for a bachelor's degree on our ground campus.
+For the fiscal years ended December 31, 2017, 2016 and 2015, our revenue was reduced by approximately \$196.3 million, \$179.2 million and \$163.9 million, respectively, as a result of scholarships that we offered to our students.
+The increase in scholarships reflects our increasing use of academic scholarships to attract high performing students to our ground traditional campus.